-In the United States, we might be late to the table, but mankind has been eating flowers for centuries.
+In the United States, we might be late to the table, but humans have been eating flowers for centuries.
 Early reports indicate that Romans used flowers for flavor and garnishes as did Greeks, Chinese and Middle Eastern and Indian cultures.
 More recently, historical records show that Italians were harvesting and eating summer squash blossoms as far back as the mid 16th century.

 Deep-fried squash blossoms are still popular in Italy today.

 Today, edible flowers come from many sources, including trees, shrubs, herbs, vegetables and flowers grown solely for their blossoms.
 Some blooms can be eaten fresh off the stem, while others taste better steamed or sautéed.
 And flavors can vary considerably across species, depending on location and season.

 KNOW YOUR FLOWERS

 According to Siegel, before heading to the kitchen, it’s essential to know your flowers and, in particular, which ones are edible.
 And in the world of edible flowers, organic is key.
 NEVER eat flowers from florists, nurseries or garden centers.
 In many cases, these flowers have been treated with pesticides not labeled for food crops.
 They should NEVER be eaten.
 The same goes for flowers growing along roadsides.
 In addition to being exposed to herbicides, they may have absorbed residue from oil and gas.

 ‘Never eat flowers from plants you bought at a nursery or grocery store,’ said Siegel.
 ‘Growers do a lot to make them look so perfect.’

 Pansies for sale at the nursery – good for gardens, but not the kitchen.

-Indeed, more than anything else, proper identification is crucial.
+Indeed, more than anything else, proper ID is key.
 Siegel recommends doing some research before you harvest.
 And if you have questions regarding a certain flower, don’t eat it.
 Go slow.
 Some blooms, when eaten in large quantities can trigger digestive problems.

 BEWARE OF DRUG INTERACTIONS

-Many flowers have medicinal properties that can interact with medicines you are taking.
+Many flowers also have medicinal properties that can interact with medicines you are taking.
 Others can cause allergies.
 To mitigate risk, go slow and introduce edible flowers in small quantities, one species at a time.